Welcome to the Parallel Path

 When confronted with a scenario or threat that seems too daunting and complex (Ambiguity Bias), people's natural instinct is to stay within, or not stray too far from, the comfortable and familiar (Status Quo Bias).
 We also tend to follow what everyone else is doing (Bandwagon Effect) and assume with irrational hope that "it won't happen to me" and that "things will work out in the end" (Optimism Bias).

-These ingrained biases can literally kill your business, when allowed to carry the day among your leaders or, worse, the rest of your stakeholders.
+These ingrained biases can literally kill your business and paralyze your city, when allowed to carry the day among your leaders or, worse, the rest of your stakeholders.
 Because they keep you and them from doing what you must, individually and collaboratively, to plan and adapt thoroughly and on time.

 The thing to grasp, worth repeating, is that the future will be dramatically different from the past we know and the present we master.
 The Next Wave, that is, is no joke.
 COVID has given us but a taste.
 In the 1.5-to-5°C Economy, climate events (including pandemics) will compound and worsen continually through century's end as temperatures continue to rise.
 You and every stakeholder must keep that curve in mind at all times.
 We won't have breaks between events to recover and restore normalcy, and your response must be such as to develop a different skill set, which McKinsey alludes to in this analysis:

 "Our approach to the hardest problems—and the anxiety those problems create—is fundamentally misdirected.
 We typically fall back on our standard operating procedures...respond to uncertainty with analysis...look for leaders who know the way and offer some assurance of predictability.
 We should [instead] broaden our range of interventions by breaking familiar patterns and using a new approach that expands our options."